 Maps and guide books covering the Danube in Austria

-If you plan to do a self-supported cycle tour, it will be very helpful having a good guide book or at least a map.
-While there are many books out there, the two most recognised ones are the "Danube Bike Trail 2" guide book (by Esterbauer) and the "The Danube Cycleway, Vol. 1" guide book (by Cicerone).
+If you plan to do a self-supported cycle tour, it will be very helpful having a good guide book or at least a set of maps.
+While there are many books and maps available, the two most recognised ones are the "Danube Bike Trail 2" guide book (by Esterbauer) and the "The Danube Cycleway, Vol. 1" guide book (by Cicerone).

-We recommend getting the "Danube Bike Trail 2" guide book.
-It provides useful maps at a scale of 1:50,000, additional route instructions and hints as well as lists of (probably all) accommodations and camp sites along the cycle path, including phone numbers and price proximates.
-You will even find cultural information about the places along the way and details about surface and traffic - if there is any.
+We recommend purchasing the "Danube Bike Trail 2" guide book.
+It provides route maps at a scale of 1:50,000, additional written route instructions, city maps where needed as well as lists of (probably all) accommodations and camp sites along the cycle path, including phone numbers and price proximates.
+You will also find information about selected places of interest along the way as well as unique details about the path's surface and traffic.
+The guide book is revised about every two years.
+Hence we recommend to purchase a new one.

-By the way: In case you book a self-guided cycle tour along the Austrian Danube, your local tour operator will provide a copy of this guide book.
-Surprisingly, we realised that these copies sometimes do not show the pathes on both sides of the Danube.
-Hence you may get yourself the original Esterbauer guide book despite taking a self-guided holiday - to know all available cycle paths and to see what the paths are like (proximity to the river, flat-ness of the cycleway, safety evaluation).
+By the way: In case you book a self-guided cycle tour, your local tour operator will provide a very similar looking but stripped-down guide book.
+Surprisingly, we realised that these guide books sometimes only show the cycle path on one side of the Danube.
+The tour operator also kicked out the traffic and surface information.
+Hence it sounds reasonable to additionally order the original Esterbauer guide book - to know all available cycle paths and to see what the paths will be like (for example in terms of hilly-ness, potential motor traffic, surface).

 Additionally recommended literature for the culturally interested reader: